ccp84/reaction_lights/README.md

 ![Desktop view](documentation/desktop_screen.png)

+### Starting And Ending The Game

+Gameplay is triggered from the startgame button.
+Event listeners are attached to the start button and all of the light instances.
+The start button triggers the `resetScore()` function to be run first to ensure the score is reset to zero, it also sets the `endGame` flag to false to tell the `lightOn()` function that it should run when called.
+The `lightOn()` function is the final thing that is called when the game is started, this starts game play.

 ### Timer Function

 The `lightTimer` function in the game is used to randomise how long is it between each state change for the lights.
 This is achieved by using `Math.random()`, and multiplying this by 2000 to get a time up to 2 seconds.
 There was no need to turn this into a whole number as it does not matter for the game play.